mudita11/Tune-AOS-bbob/README.md

 # Generic-AOS-framework
-Adaptive Operator Selection (AOS) method consists of multiple components such as reward, quality etc. The AOS methods from literature is be generalised by identifying these components.
+Adaptive Operator Selection (AOS) method consists of multiple components such as reward, quality etc. The AOS methods from literature is generalised by identifying these components.
 Each component is presented with a number of alternative choices, each represented with a formula.
 IRACE is setup to select the best combination of components and tune their hyper parameters.
 Refer to https://arxiv.org/pdf/2005.05613.pdf for full details on the design of the framework.

 ## Installation